Business Process Outsourcing (BPO)

 In today’s rapidly evolving and intensely competitive business environment, many enterprises, ranging in size from newly established small businesses to well-established multinational corporations, have made the decision to outsource some of its business functions.
 Broadly speaking, depending on the nature of the business, a company could opt for a BPO strategies in two ways.
 They are:

-Nearshore outsourcing: When a work is outsourced to a country that is geographically close by, the process is referred to as “nearshore outsourcing.”
-This would be the situation if a corporation based in India collaborated with ABC Partners, an extremely qualified business process outsourcing (BPO) provider in Bangladesh.
+When a work is outsourced to a country that is geographically close by, the process is referred to as “nearshore outsourcing.”
+This would be the situation if a corporation based in India collaborated with Bangladesh Consultant, an extremely qualified business process outsourcing (BPO) provider in Bangladesh.

 Moreover, since the outsourcing service is solely dependent on the technology and infrastructure that allows external organizations to successfully execute their duties, business process outsourcing (BPO) is sometimes referred to as information technology-enabled services (ITES).